Instructions for Presenters and Moderators

 These are single presenter or panel type sessions focusing on various aspects of professional development, broadly defined (e.g., teaching development, mentoring development, graduate school success, job market issues, early and mid-career success strategies).
 The focus should be on faculty or grad student development (as Psi Chi tends to focus on undergraduate development).

-These sessions vary in length from 50 minutes to 110 and presenters have a lot of latitude in how they present.
+These sessions ten to run for 50 minutes and presenters have a lot of latitude in how they present.
 Presenters should keep in mind the goals for the session and what skills or knowledge attendees should leave with at at the end of the session.

 Instructions for Moderators

 The primary task of moderators is to announce each speaker and to make sure the session runs on time.
 If you want to volunteer to moderate a session, please contact the MPA Executive Officers (email@example.com).
 It’s a great way to serve the organization.

 - Oral Sessions: